Rail is critical for the economy, boosting productivity and providing additional value to New Zealand.

-The 2021 report found that the total value of rail in New Zealand was estimated to be $1.70 billion - $2.14 billion each year, from:
+The total value of rail in New Zealand is estimated to be $3.3 billion each year, from:

 This conservative value measures what the economic impact would be on the roading network and New Zealand more broadly if rail disappeared tomorrow.
 The savings far exceed what the Government puts into rail each year.